-Selecting an Off Campus Study Program
+Choosing an Off-Campus Study Program

 Core Academic Rationale

 Programs vary considerably in competitiveness.
-Highly competitive programs may only accept students with higher GPAs and specific course preparation, other programs may have more relaxed criteria for admission.
-Prerequisites and GPA requirements are normally set by the program itself, however the Off-Campus Study Board may increase or extend them.
-Information on eligibility is provided in the Fact Sheet of each program.
+Highly competitive programs may have an enrollment cap or only accept students with higher GPAs and specific course preparation, other programs may have more relaxed criteria for admission.
+Prerequisites and GPA requirements are normally set by the program itself, however, the Off-Campus Study Board may increase or extend them.
+In the unusual event that a student meets Grinnell's eligibility requirements but is denied admission, the OCS Office will provide assistance in identifying an acceptable substitute program.